-The Physiotherapist will complete an assessment where you will be asked questions to understand your current level of fitness.
-They will create a home exercise programme based on your first assessment which will be made up of cardiovascular, strengthening and lung training exercises as appropriate.
-We hope you find that Prehabilitation gives you guidance you can use to positively impact the time leading up to your surgery and help you take control of your health and wellbeing.
+The Physiotherapist will complete an initial assessment where you will be asked some questions and to complete some exercise tests to establish your current level of fitness.
+They will create a home exercise programme based on your initial assessment which will be made up of cardiovascular, strengthening and lung training exercises as appropriate.

+We hope you find Prehabilitation gives you the guidance you can use to positively impact the time leading up to your surgery and help you take control of your health and wellbeing.